 Other things to consider when visiting the Great Wall of China with kids

-Here are few additional pointers when visiting the Great Wall of China with kids.
+Here are few additional pointers and things to consider when visiting the Great Wall of China with kids.

 There are bathrooms along the wall – at least there were at Badaling.
 I don’t expect that is the case everywhere.
 We did not use the bathrooms while we were there, so I cannot speak to their cleanliness.
 However, I would almost bet the bathrooms do not have toilet paper, as many public bathrooms in China do not.
 Bring your own just in case.
 There is also a strong possibility the toilets are squat toilets.
 That is something else we came across quite a bit in China.
 Luckily, our potty training toddler did not need to use one, but I would be prepared just in case.

 If you plan to visit the Great Wall of China with kids, bring some entertainment for the road trip there and back.
 It’s roughly a two hour drive to the wall from central Beijing, so a few travel activities or small toys will go along way.
 You can easily book a tour of the Great Wall of China that includes transportation.

 A good pair of walking shoes or hiking boots is a must when visiting the Great Wall of China with kids or without!
 You want a shoe with a supportive sole since you will be doing a lot of walking, but you also want something that has a good grip in the event of rain.
 The stone pavers can get extremely slippery when wet.
 It’s easy to slip and fall if visiting the Great Wall of China in the rain.
 We almost slipped a couple of times ourselves.